GitHub-OfficialAccount/aiweb/README.md

 # aiweb
-Website for anyone to learn and build their own AI model (for object classification)
+WebUI for anyone to learn and build their own AI model (for object classification)

 ## Status: Deprecated, Abandoned